xotwodfr/spotify-local/README.md

 - A running Navidrome server
 - A Navidrome account
-- Your Navidrome server URL
+- Your Navidrome server URL + username and password

 For development, you also need: